 Regardless of what some vendors advocate and would like you to believe, MDM most definitely is not the following

-How Materials Master Data Management looks like in the Real World
+Material Master Data Workflows in the Real World

 New Material Creation